anuragmandal0110/IVP_Emotion_detection/README.md

 The pose_detector.py contains the logic for classifying the pose of a human into positive or negative based on the image passed to it.
 It uses mediapipe to get the landmarks of a human and use that data to determine the pose.
+The model used is present in pose_classifier.py - we used a very simple model that is 8 layers deep with 2 output nodes.

 The code for the training is present in the train folder.
 Two custom datasets were created for the data loaders, one for the pose classifier and the other for the emotion detection.